HAMMER: Multi-Level Coordination of Reinforcement Learning Agents via Learned Messaging: Background and Related Work

-In another popular choice for solving RL tasks --- policy gradients --- the parameters of the policy $\theta$ are directly updated to maximize an objective $\mathbf{J}$($\theta$) by moving in the direction of $\nabla \mathbf{J}$($\theta$).
-However, policy gradient methods can exhibit high variance gradient estimates, are sensitive to the selection of step-size, progress slowly, and sometimes encounter catastrophic drops in performance.
-The situation becomes worse in the case of multi-agent systems where, often, rewards for each agent are altered by interactions of other agents in the environment.
-In our work, we focus on Proximal Policy Optimization (PPO) \cite{schulman2017proximal}, which reduces these challenges, while also being relatively easy to implement.
-Its objective function, well-suited for updates using stochastic gradient descent, can be defined as follows:

-where $r_t$ is the ratio of probability under the new and old policies respectively, $A_t$ is the estimated advantage at time t and $\epsilon$ is a hyperparameter.
+A popular choice for solving RL tasks is to use policy gradients, where the parameters of the policy $\theta$ are directly updated to maximize an objective $\mathbf{J}$($\theta$) by moving in the direction of $\nabla \mathbf{J}$($\theta$).
+In our work, we make use of Proximal Policy Optimization (PPO) \cite{schulman2017proximal}, which reduces challenges like exhibiting high variance gradient estimates, being sensitive to the selection of step-size, progressing slowly, or encountering catastrophic drops in performance.
+Moreover, it is relatively easy to implement.
+Its objective function, well-suited for updates using stochastic gradient descent, can be defined as follows: $L^{CLIP}(\theta) = \mathbf{E}_t \left[min(r_t(\theta)A_t, clip(r_t(\theta), 1 - \epsilon, 1 + \epsilon)A_t)\right], $ where $r_t$ is the ratio of probability under the new and old policies, $A_t$ is the estimated advantage at time t, and $\epsilon$ is a hyperparameter.